dperrymorrow/Newfinds.com/source/articles/2014-04-01-javascript-inheritance.html.markdown

 tags: Javascript
 ---

-You want the following
+You want traditional characteristics from your Javascript classes.
+In Javascript, it can be quite elusive to create "classes" like you are accustomed to in other languages.

-- to be able to call the parent class constructor as well as the child
+- you want to be able to call the parent class constructor as well as the child
 - you want the child class to inherit all methods from the parent class
 - you want to be able to call super on individual methods in the child class